garriguv/SQLiteMigrationManager.swift/README.md

 ## License

-HelloWorld is available under the MIT license.
+SQLiteMigrationManager.swift is available under the MIT license.
 See the LICENSE file for more info.